 Question 79 – Isn't forgiveness a sign of weakness?

 Forgiveness.
-A word that elicits a wide range of emotions in people.
+A word that causes a wide range of emotions in people.
 What does it truly mean?
 How can we forgive?
 And is it even possible to forgive certain grievances and wrongs?
 Shouldn't we, on the contrary, retaliate firmly?

 God's Perspective